Advanced Protein Crystallization Facility (APCF) - 11.22.16

 Each APCF unit accommodated 48 modular protein crystal growth chambers, or reactors, of which 10 could be observed by a high-resolution video camera.
 The hardware consisted of a process chamber, power and data electronics, camera electronics, an optical and video system, a thermal control system, and a tape recorder.
 The Advanced Protein Crystallization Facility (APCF) reactors were filled in Europe and shipped to the Kennedy Space Center, Cape Canaveral, Florida, 10 days before launch.
 The reactors were activated after their transfer to EXpedite the PRocessing of Experiments to Space Station (EXPRESS) Rack 1 on the International Space Station.
 The facility's processing chamber was maintained at 20 °C, and temperature data were recorded throughout the mission.
 Camera images in black and white were digitized and stored on the facility tape recorder.
 Data electronics recorded and stored other information.

-On return to Earth, the protein crystals produced in the APCF were examined using crystallography, and computers made the mathematical calculations needed to enable three-dimensional modeling of the proteins' structures.
-Operations
+On return to Earth, the protein crystals produced in the APCF were examined using crystallography, and computers made the mathematical calculations needed to enable three-dimensional modeling of the proteins' structures. ^ back to top

 - The Advanced Protein Crystallization Facility (APCF) was automated and required little crew interaction.
 The crew transferred the APCF hardware from the space shuttle to the International Space Station (ISS) and installed the hardware on the ISS.